 In the early years of our ministry, the Lord used a good friend to challenge me to lead a short-term team to Cuba.
 As an inexperienced leader still learning how to engage in effective short-term missions, I was less than excited about the idea.
 Well, to be perfectly honest, I flat-out refused.
 But, thankfully, the Lord chose a much gentler way of persuasion than casting me into the belly of a giant fish!
 Rather, just a few days later, a couple of missionaries from Brazil happened to stop by my office.
 It turned out that they also served on the board of a ministry that hosted short-term teams in Cuba!

 Deferring to the professionals in full-time ministry had always been my go-to strategy back home.
-After all, my gifting did not include evangelism, and a pastor would be far more equipped to know and say the right things.
-The number of times I had shared my faith could be counted on one hand, so I naturally wondered how I could lead in something that I considered so dreadfully uncomfortable.
+After all, my gifting did not include evangelism.
+On top of that, I know a pastor would be far more equipped to know and say the right things.
+I could count on one hand the number of times I have been open about my faith.
+So, I naturally wondered how I could lead in something that I considered so dreadfully uncomfortable.
 Thoughts from the adversary were racing through my mind.

 “What are they going to think of me?
 I don’t even know them.
 I did not sign up for this.
 Man, this is going to be awkward.
 I just don’t think I can do it . . . ”